OpenSmalltalk/opensmalltalk-vm/README.md

 VM sources.

 The "Cog VM" comes in a bewildering variety of forms.
-The first distinction is between Squeak/Croquet VMs that run Squeak, Pharo, Cuis, Croquet images and their ilk, and between Newspeak VMs that run Newspeak.

-Another distinction is between Stack, Cog and Sista VMs.
+The first distinction is between Stack, Cog and Sista VMs.
 Stack VMs are those with context-to-stack mapping that optimise message sending by keeping method activations on a stack instead of in contexts.
 These are pure interpreters but are significantly faster than the standard context-based Interpreter VM.
 Cog VMs add a JIT to the mix, compiling methods used more than once to machine code on the fly.
 Sista VMs, as yet unrealised and in development, add support for adaptive optimization that does speculative inlining at the bytecode-to-bytecode level.
-These are under development and targeted for release in 2015.

 Another distinction is between "v3" VMs and Spur VMs.  "v3" is the original object representation for Squeak as described in the back-to-the-future paper.